munificent/game-programming-patterns/book/double-buffer.markdown

 In order to get our game to appear on screen, all we ultimately do is write to that array.
-All of the crazy advanced graphics algorithms we have eventually boil down to just that: setting byte values in the framebuffer.
-But there's a little problem:
+All of the crazy advanced graphics algorithms we have boil down to just that: setting byte values in the framebuffer.
+But there's a little problem.

 Earlier, I said computers are sequential.
 If it's executing a chunk of *our* rendering code, we don't expect it to be doing anything else at